Rei-SwitchBot/faq/en-us/Contact Sensor.md

 ![Image](https://support.switch-bot.com/hc/article_attachments/25999675656599)

-2, If there is no history of the actual state of the device in the history

-If the device was successfully added, but there is no history of state changes or execution in the device history, it may be defective.

-Please contact our support team through "Feedback" in your app profile.
-Feedback includes the ability to record your phone screen.
-Please use it to help us identify the problem quickly.
-Thank you for your patience.

 ---
 ### The status of my Contact Sensor via my app is different from actually being opened or closed.